MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 ║ 7 ║ 8 ║ 9 ║
 ╚═══╩═══╩═══╝
 ```
-Simply use `slot` + `index` = `<material name>` to define meterial.
+Simply use `slotIndex=MaterialName` to define material.
  e.g. `slot1=coal` and `slot3=stick` will craft a torch.

-For the naming of items, please see [here](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/Inventory/ItemType.cs).
+For the naming of items, please see [ItemType.cs](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/Inventory/ItemType.cs).

 After you finished writing your config, you can use `/autocraft start <recipe name>` to start crafting.
-Make sure to provide meterials for your bot.
+Make sure to provide materials for your bot.

 Disclaimer
 ------